Image source: freedigitalphotos.net / Sommai

 Curcumin and HER2 Positive Breast Cancer

 One of the most interesting research studies I found indicated that curcumin has potent effects against the HER2 oncoprotein.
 For those with this sort of breast cancer, this is very good news.
-It was found that the combination of the chemotherapy drug taxol and curcumin had an antitumor effect comparable with taxol and herceptin, the drug most commonly prescribed for those with HER2 positive breast cancer.
+It was found that the combination of the chemotherapy drug taxol and curcumin had an antitumor effect comparable with taxol and Herceptin, the drug that targets the HER2 oncoprotein and most commonly prescribed for those with HER2 positive breast cancer.
 5

 What Is An Effective Dose?